Aligning with the Standard

-A hands-on, easy to use Implementation Guide to the National Standard for Psychological Health and Safety in the Workplace.
-Breaks down the implementation process into four key steps.
+An easy to use Implementation Guide to the National Standard for Psychological Health and Safety in the Workplace.
+This guide offers four key steps and is one approach to implementation of the Standard.
 Developed by the Mental Health Commission of Canada and CSA Group with help from the Great-West Life Centre for Mental Health in the Workplace.

 See Elements and priorities for working towards a psychologically safer workplace for more information about considering the impacts of psychological health and safety at all stages of the employment lifecycle.